 Presbyterian Disaster Assistance works with partners to improve quality of life

-LOUISVILLE — Off the grid, non-existent, outcasts.
+Off the grid, nonexistent, outcasts.
 Those are some of the words used to describe a tribal group in southern India struggling to survive with little food, no homes and little opportunity for improvement.

-Luke Asikoye, PDA’s associate for international response says the people have no place to call home.
+Luke Asikoye, PDA’s associate for international response, says many of the group’s problems stem from the fact that they have no place to call home.

 Asikoye says the children don’t go to school because they don’t stay in one place long enough to find one.